 - To avoid unwanted pregnancies happened by unsafe intercourse or rapes or contraceptives failure.

 - To terminate a pregnancy when it is fatal to the mother or to the baby or both.

 The worst part of MTP is that majority of them are performed illegally by unqualified frauds.
 Moreover, there are a few evil practices related to reproduction still prevalent in our society which majorly includes female foeticide.
-For the purpose, misuse of amniocentesis test is also taking place.
+For the purpose, misuse of the amniocentesis test is also taking place.

-To stop this crime, a legal ban has been put on amniocentesis test – sex determination of the unborn kid by analyzing the chromosomal content of the amniotic fluid surrounding the fetus.
+To stop this crime, a legal ban has been put on the amniocentesis test – sex determination of the unborn kid by analyzing the chromosomal content of the amniotic fluid surrounding the fetus.

 Restrictions and rules might control the illegal MTPs and female foeticides.
-However, the counseling and general awareness of gender equality and risk factors related to unsafe sexual contacts may take a long way to avoid unhealthy acts.
+However, the counselling and general awareness of gender equality and risk factors related to unsafe sexual contacts may take a long way to avoid unhealthy acts.